Bruno Scipioni

-Bruno Scipioni (29 July 1934 – 5 December 2019) was an Italian actor and voice actor.
+Bruno Scipioni (29 July 1934 – 5 December 2019) was an Italian actor and voice artist.

 Biography

 Born in Rome, Scipioni graduated in accountancy and then, in 1958, he attended the Centro Sperimentale di Cinematografia.
 He started his film career with Kapò (1959) and he was particularly active during the 1960s, usually being cast as a character actor.
-He was also active on stage, in television series, in commercials and as voice actor.
+He was also active on stage, in television series, in commercials and as a voice actor.

+Bruno Scipioni died on 5 December 2019, at the age of 85.
 He was the father of voice actor Carlo Scipioni.